Fallen-Breath/tweakermore/docs/document-en_us.md

 - Default value: *no hotkey*, `false`

+### fakeNightVision

+Always use night vision for game rendering, regardless of whether the player actually has night vision

+- Category: MC Tweaks
+- Type: hotkey togglable boolean
+- Default value: *no hotkey*, `false`

 ### fixChestMirroring

 Fixed chest type is not properly transformed when chest block is mirrored